JaykaStudios/JaykaStudios.github.io/content/en/homepage/beta.md

 ---
-title: 'Register for the beta'
+title: 'Register for Early Access'

 # The "header_menu_title" value will be used as text for header buttons.
 # The "title" value will be used if value for "header_menu_title" is not provided.